L4Re/l4re.org/src/tutorials/linuxvm.rst

 Preparing L4Re sources
 ~~~~~~~~~~~~~~~~~~~~~~

-The following assumes you are familiar with the procedures described in
+The following assumes you are familiar with the procedures of building L4Re
-the `Building L4Re <BUILDING>`__ tutorial and that you have successfully
-used *ham* to check out L4Re sources into a top-level directory
+and that you have successfully used *ham* to check out L4Re sources into a
-consistently called *somedir* throughout this text (but you can use a
+top-level directory consistently called *somedir* throughout this text (but
-different name).
+you can use a different name).

 Start by making sure you have the latest sources: